Aeroluna/LunaCoopMod/README.md

 - Added strafing movement to Infested Liberator Cloud Dispersal.
 - Increased Infested Liberator lateral acceleration to 10 (how quickly the unit turns around while moving in a different direction).
 - Increased Infested Liberator Cloud Disperal lingering duration by 1 second.
-- Fixed Infested Liberator being unable to attack while using Hold Position after researching Cloud Dispersal (will use pre-upgrade weapon).
+- Fixed a bug where Infested Liberator were unable to attack while using Hold Position after researching Cloud Dispersal (will use pre-upgrade weapon).

 Adding strafing to Cloud Dispersal causes Liberators to spread out more evenly, dealing damage in a greater area and take less damage from AOE effects.
 It also just plain looks cooler.
 Increasing the lingering duration allows running away before the 85% damage reduction fades.